BernardGreenberg/NXSYS/README.md

 The Mac Version is targeted in XCode to (minimum) [macOS Sierra (10.12)](https://en.wikipedia.org/wiki/MacOS_Sierra) (released Sept.
 2019); that is the SDK level it uses.
 While this can easily be set as current as you wish in XCode, and most Mac users keep their systems up-to-date, I see no reason to bring it closer to currency: back-compatibility is a virtue.
 See [Related Resources](#related-resources) below for the latest "released" Mac installable.
 I may move it here and use the GitHub "release" mechanism.

 I'm satisfied with the operability and reliability of the sources posted here.
-I am actively thinking about changes necessary to support relay and track-section names more complicated than (the current) digits followed by alphanumerics, for example `A1-708, A1-708H` instead of `1708/1708H,` which would facilitate the representation of interlockings where two or more subway lines, with distinct stationing letters and origins, join, such as the incomparable E. 180th St. rebuild of 2013.
+I am actively thinking about (significant) changes to support relay and track-section names more complicated than (the current) digits followed by alphanumerics, for example `A1-708, A1-708H` instead of `1708/1708H,` which would facilitate the representation of interlockings where two or more subway lines, with distinct stationing letters and origins, join, such as the incomparable E. 180th St. rebuild of 2013.
 If I successfully implement this or other new features, they will not break extant interlockings, and I won't "push" until I have solid code.

 I may or may not fix reported bugs and post changes, but I want to know if you can't build it; contact me via GitHub.
 I expect to post fixes to bugs I encounter and gratuitous enhancements from hereon in.